cpdis/blog/_posts/2018-02-16-Breaking-a-CAPTCHA-in-15-Minutes.markdown

 star: False
 category: blog
 author: cpdis
-description:Breaking a CAPTCHA in 15 minutes.
+description: Breaking a CAPTCHA in 15 minutes.
 ---

 # Breaking a CAPTCHA in 15 Minutes